Brand Positioning for Contract Manufacturing

 A brand positioning strategy helps you identify the places in the market where you have a unique appeal to your customers - and then build an identity that resonates deeply with them.

-Position your brand in a crowded market
+Positioning your brand in a crowded market

 The contract manufacturing sector is booming.
 More OEMs are looking to achieve economies of scale in procurement and production while freeing up resources to focus on new products and markets.

-Yet for decades, contract manufacturers (CMs) have been positioned ‘beneath the radar’, operating as the silent engines of growth in the sector.
+Yet for decades, contract manufacturers have been positioned ‘beneath the radar’, operating as the silent engines of growth in the sector.
 Too often, this has left them stuck in an undifferentiated middle, part of a pack of closely matched suppliers struggling with commoditisation.

 Fighting for air in the undifferentiated middle?

 Competition in the market is intense.
 OEMs often have numerous manufacturing partners, they can play off each other to drive down costs and hedge their bets.
+The risk of becoming lost in the undifferentiated middle is a real threat.

 Research into the Electronic Manufacturing Service (EMS) sector by VMR has shown that retaining clients is particularly hard when the players in the marketplace all seem the same.